Logo Cinema ResidencyLogo Cinema ResidencyLogo Cinema Residency

 An exclusive five-day intensive residency dedicated to advanced story development and international screenwriting practice.
 Set by the sea in Southern Italy, the workshop brings together fifteen selected professional writers for focused in-person work with renowned mentors James V. Hart, Christopher Vogler, and Claire Dobbin in a unique, immersive creative environment.

 HEY!
-Before you apply, discover what working with our mentors really feels like.
+Discover what working with our mentors really feels like.
 Watch the free webinar.

 WORKSHOP AT A GLANCE